ramsainanduri/split_multi_fasta/README.md

 ```bash
 To Run the script type in 'python split_multi_fasta.py /path/to/fasta/file'
 ```
-## Testing
+## Example

-For testing purpose, there is a file in test folder with name test.fasta which has 4 sequences.
+For testing purpose, there is a file in example folder with name test.fasta which has 4 sequences.
 For your better understanding, you can use test.fasta to know how this tool works.